Taj Mahal: An Eternal Love Story: Music

 Taj Mahal: An Eternal Love Story was the last work of renowned musician Naushad Ali, who died on 5 May 2006.
-The audio was formally released at a gala event in Mumbai at ITC Grand Central Sheraton & Towers, Parel on 16 March 2005 by Times Music in tandem with the home label Mashreq Music.
+The audio was formally released at a gala in Mumbai at ITC Grand Central Sheraton & Towers, Parel on 16 March 2005 by Times Music in tandem with the home label Mashreq Music.
 The soundtrack album consists 8 songs, featuring vocals by Hariharan, Kavita Krishnamurthy, Preeti Uttam and Ajoy Chakraborty, and an instrumental theme.
 A special edition Double CD, consisting of the soundtrack album and 9 instrumental pieces used as the background score, was also released.
 This was the first time in India that the background score of a film was released simultaneously with the music release.
 The lyrics were penned by Naqsh Lyallpuri and Syed Gulrez Rashid.

-The album received highly positive reviews from critics.
-The director Akbar Khan praised the music, saying:My film's music needed either a Tansen, a Beethoven or a Naushad...
-I was only left with the last choice!
-With the power of his spell bounding music, Naushad has managed to recreate the magic of the bygone era, perfectly complementing the mood of the film.
-The music does not touch the eardrum & bounce back, but penetrates and lives in the soul of people.The composer Naushad Ali noted about his work:With respect to the music of Taj Mahal – an eternal love story, I have strived to deliver the kind of music that Akbar Khan had in mind, melody being the chief focus.
-I sincerely hope that I have not let him down and that the music is liked by music aficionados.
-I have composed music for other films of the Mughal era including Shahjehan, Baiju Bawra and Mughal-e-Azam but each film requires different treatment depending on the situation, environment, characters, theme etc., hence I refuse to be drawn into comparisons.
-I trust I have been able to do justice to the brief given to me by Akbar Khan for his film.
-I must use this occasion to also compliment Times Music in taking the commendable step of releasing the background score that I have created at the same time in a separate CD along with the music of the film the two go very much hand in hand.
-It is equally important to promote the background score of a film which is in fact much more difficult to compose as compared to the music score.
-Lastly, with every new composition, it still feels that I have just begun and there is a lot more to achieve...